WildEyeConservation/TrapTagger/README.md

 - Click create subnet
 - Save the name and ID of this subnet for later

 You now need to control what access those subnets have.
 This is done with route tables.
 Your default route table should (by default) route your default subnet to the VPC's internet gateway.
-This means you need to create a new route table for your private subnet that does not route it to the internet:
+This means you need to create a new route table for your private subnet that does not route it to the internet as well as your lambda subnet:

 - Navigate to the route tables in the VPC console
 - Click create new route table